liorghub/SONiC/doc/ztp/inband_ztp.md

 - Read interfaces data from PORT_TABLE in app DB (alias, speed, oper_status etc.)
 - Use sonic-cfggen to create the following files (use interface data as data source):
 1. /etc/network/interfaces file (using interfaces.j2).
 This file contains network interface configuration like static IP address, network netmask, DHCP enable etc.
 2. /etc/dhcp/dhclient.conf file (using dhclient.conf.j2).
-This file defines the DHCP information provided to the client by the server (DHCP options and requests).
+This file defines the DHCP information provided to the client by the server (DHCP ZTP options and requests).
 3. /etc/sysctl.d/90-dhcp6-systcl.conf (using 90-dhcp6-systcl.conf.j2).
-This file contains DHCPv6 related configuration, accept_ra (accept router advertisements) and accept_ra_defrtr (learn default router in router advertisement).
+This file contains DHCPv6 related configuration for eth0 only, accept_ra (accept router advertisements) and accept_ra_defrtr (learn default router in router advertisement).
 - Restart networking service, this will start DHCP discovery on the managment interface (at this phase, in-band interfaces still not created).

+If ztp_dhcp.json does not exist, it means ZTP is disabled, so create same files mentioned above but without the request for DHCP ZTP options.

 ### 3.1.3 ZTP service
 ZTP service perform the following: